meeshkan/hmt/README.md

 Here are some useful tips for building and running Meeshkan from source.

+If you run into any issues, please [reach out to our team on Gitter](https://gitter.im/Meeshkan/community).

 ### Getting started

 1. Clone this repository: `git clone https://github.com/meeshkan/meeshkan`